Holyoke Health Center, Inc.

 to these patients to reconnect them with primary care.

-Additionally, promotoras receive referrals from primary care
+Additionally, promotoras received referrals from primary care

 phone or in patients’ homes, to provide social and emotional